Mayan calendar systems and astronomy

 Long count calendar

-In addition to these calendars, the Maya also used the long count calendar to track longer periods of time.
+In addition to these calendars, the Maya also used the long count calendar to track longer periods.

 This calendar was essential for historical records and inscriptions on monuments.
 It counted days from a specific starting point, known as the “Creation Date,” which corresponds to August 11, 3114 BCE in our Gregorian calendar.

-The long count calendar was a sophisticated and precise system to record and measure extended periods of time.
+The long count calendar was a sophisticated and precise system to record and measure extended periods.
 It served not only as a practical timekeeping tool but also as a fundamental aspect of their culture and belief system.

 Key Characteristics: